 Expenditures for services provided by separately billing doctors in hospital settings were also edited and imputed.
-These expenditures are shown separately from hospital facility charges for hospital inpatient, outpatient, and outpatient care.
+These expenditures are shown separately from hospital facility charges for hospital inpatient, outpatient, and emergency room.

-2.5.6.3 Capitation Imputation
+2.6.6.3 Capitation Imputation

-The imputation process was also used to make expenditure estimates at the event level for events that were paid on a capitated basis.
-The capitation imputation procedure was designed as a reasonable approach to complete event-level expenditures for respondents in managed care plans.
-This procedure was conducted in two stages.
-First, HMO events reported in the MPC as covered by capitation arrangements were imputed using similar HMO events paid on a fee-for-service, with total charge as a key variable.
-Then this completed set of MPC events was used as the donor pool for unmatched household-reported events for sample persons in HMOs.
+The imputation process was also used to estimate expenditures at the event level for events that were paid on a per month per person (capitated) basis.
+The capitation imputation procedure was designed as a reasonable approach to complete event-level expenditures for respondents in non-fee for service managed care plans.
+HMO events reported in the MPC as covered by capitation arrangements were imputed using similar HMO events paid on a fee-for-service, with total charge as a key variable.
+Then this fully completed set of MPC events was used in the donor pool for the main imputation process for cases in HMOs.
 By using this strategy, capitated HMO events were imputed as if the provider were reimbursed from the HMO on a discounted fee-for-service basis.

-2.5.6.4 Imputation Flag (IMPFLAG)
+2.6.6.4 Imputation Flag (IMPFLAG)

-Only one imputation flag was created for 2000 event files.
-This flag, IMPFLAG, is a six-category variable that indicates if the event contains complete Household Component (HC) or Medical Provider Component (MPC) data, was fully or partially imputed, or was imputed in the capitated imputation process (for OP and MV events only).
+IMPFLAG is a six-category variable that indicates if the event contains complete Household Component (HC) or Medical Provider Component (MPC) data, was fully or partially imputed, or was imputed in the capitated imputation process (for OP and MV events only).
 The following list identifies how the imputation flag is coded; the categories are mutually exclusive.

-IMPFLAG= 0 not eligible for imputation (includes zeroed out and leaf events)
+IMPFLAG=0 not eligible for imputation (includes zeroed out and flat fee leaf events)